Two-Day Getaway to Lawrence

-Downtown Lawrence houses shops in 1800s buildings along Massachusetts Street, which gets thronged during the annual Downtown Lawrence Sidewalk Sale held in July.
+Along downtown's Massachusetts Street, buildings from the late 1800s house shops, which get thronged during the annual Downtown Lawrence Sidewalk Sale held in July.

-Dive into a good mystery purchased from the Raven Book Store.
+Dive into a regional author's book at The Raven Book Store.

 Nine beers, pizza and hazelnut-crusted goat cheese salad sate appetites at 23rd Street Brewery.

-The Jayhawk Bookstore preps fans for games with KU sweatshirts, jewelry and auto decals.
+The Jayhawk Bookstore preps fans for games with KU memorabilia.

-Bask in the luxurious suites of The Eldridge (from $159), complete with chic dining in the hotel’s Ten restaurant and The Jayhawker bar, which serves more than 35 kinds of martinis.
+Bask in the luxurious suites of The Eldridge (from $169), with chic dining in the Ten restaurant and The Jayhawker bar.

-Oven-fresh scones and fresh pastries start the day off at Wheatfields Bakery Cafe.
+Fresh pastries start the day at Wheatfields Bakery Cafe.

 From there, visit the University of Kansas, home of the Robert J. Dole Institute of Politics, the culturally diverse collection at the Spencer Museum of Art and KU Natural History Museum, which features dinosaur bones, Kansas prairie animals and a buzzing bee colony.

-Giant New York-style slices of pizza make Papa Keno’s a local favorite.
+New York-style thin-crust slices of pizza make Papa Keno's a local favorite.

 At the visitors bureau, pick up the self-guided tour of Quantrill's Raid of Lawrence, one of the Civil War's greatest atrocities.

-Trendy 715 Restaurant’s farm-to-table menu features selections such as Black Angus steaks and ravioli filled with rabbit confit.
+Trendy 715 Restaurant's farm-to-table menu features ravioli topped with rabbit confit.

 After dinner, walk down the street to Free State Brewing Company, which opened in 1989 to become the first legal brewery in Kansas since 1880.